Surface Optimization of Superconducting Aluminum Resonators for Robust Quantum Device Fabrication: Results and Discussion

-To evaluate whether fluorine incorporation is directly responsible for the increased loss, additional post-etching using BOE or HF was performed in order to remove potential Si trench damage or amorphization \cite{marcaud_low-loss_2025 ,lang_optimizing_2025} caused by Ar ion milling \cite{quintana_characterization_2014}.
-For the 3\,min milled sample (see Fig.~\ref{fig:flourine_post-etch},a), BOE did not reduce $\delta_\mathrm{LP}$ compared to the non-etched sample, as both IQR nearly overlap.
-Interestingly, BOE did not visibly damage the Al surface, which would be the case for untreated Al (see Fig.~\ref{fig:flourine_post-etch},b).
-Here, the BOE etches at the grain boundaries until the Si is reached.
-This suggests that the fluorinated surface is sufficiently passivated to withstand BOE, with fluorine contents as low as 27\% appearing sufficient.
-Likewise, HF treatment did not lead to a reduction in $\Tilde{\delta}_\mathrm{LP}$, as the IQR remains comparable.
+To evaluate whether Ar milling induced losses to the Si surface by trench damage or surface amorphization \cite{marcaud_low-loss_2025, lang_optimizing_2025} can be removed, additional post-etching using BOE or HF vapor was performed.
+For the 3\,min milled sample (see Fig.~\ref{fig:flourine_post-etch},a), BOE did not substantially reduce $\Tilde{\delta}_\mathrm{LP} = 3.3\times10^{-6}$ compared to the non-etched sample $\Tilde{\delta}_\mathrm{LP} = 4.3\times10^{-6}$, as both IQR nearly overlap.
+However, the median reduced by about 23\% and is therefore moving closer to the untreated sample with $\Tilde{\delta}_\mathrm{LP} = 2.6\times10^{-6}$.
+Removed losses from the Si surface have to be be considered as a reason.
+Interestingly, BOE did not visibly damage the Al surface, which would normally be expected for untreated Al (see Fig.~\ref{fig:flourine_post-etch}b), where the BOE etches along the grain boundaries until the Si substrate is reached, resulting in the collapse of superconductivity in the Al layer.
+This suggests that the fluorinated surface is sufficiently passivated to withstand BOE, with a Al--F bonding concentration as low as 15.7\% appearing sufficient.
+HF vapor treatment, however, did not lead to a reduction in loss as $\Tilde{\delta}_\mathrm{LP}$ with and without HF are comparable.
+Compared to the BOE, the HF vapor is less likely to remove Ar milling induced losses on the Si surface.

-These findings suggest that fluorine incorporation stabilizes the Al surface and passivates it against aggressive Al/Al$_2$O$_3$ etchants.
-However, the low-power loss in the superconducting regime increases by a factor of approximately 2–3.
+Above all, these findings suggest that fluorine incorporation stabilizes the Al surface and passivates it against aggressive Al/Al$_2$O$_3$ etchants like BOE.
+However, for our proposed treatment scheme the low-power loss in the superconducting regime increases by a factor of 2.4 - 2.9 for purely Al--F covered surfaces.